khay/movielist/README.md

 ## Getting Started

 ### Installation
 You need node.js (8.11.* or later), npm, and MongoDB installed.
-Clone the repository, install node packages and start the sever with seed data.
+Clone the repository, install node packages, and start the server with seed data.
 ```
 git clone https://github.com/khay/movielist
 cd movielist